Reverse Mortgages 101

 If you are over 62 years old and own a majority portion of your home’s value you may qualify for a reverse mortgage.
 These mortgages can be used to leverage the equity in your home for your personal use.
 The value that currently is present in your home can become useful in your hands to increase your quality of life, retirement plans or home upkeep needs.

-The HECM allows home-owners, ages 62 and better, to convert part of their home equity into tax-free proceeds.
+The HECM allows home-owners, ages 62 and better, to convert part of their home equity into useable proceeds.
 There are no required monthly mortgage payments on a HECM but the homeowner must continue to pay for property taxes, insurance and any other required assessments.
 There is no pre-payment penalty if the consumer ever chooses to pay the loan back in full.
-Repayment of the loan can never exceed the home’s value and the heir’s will never inherit a debt, unless they choose to retain the home as their own property.
-The borrower/s always retains title to the home and no repayment is required until the borrower(s) either permanently leaves the home, fails to maintain the property or fails to pay the property taxes and insurance.
+Repayment of the loan can never exceed the home’s value and the heirs will never inherit a debt.
+The heirs may choose to purchase the home and would payoff the existing reverse mortgage through a refinance.
+The borrowers always retain title to the home and no repayment is required until the they either permanently leave the home, fail to maintain the property or fail to pay the property taxes and insurance.

 The loan amount of the HECM is based on the age of the youngest borrower, the home value, and current interest rates.
 Borrowers must attend HUD-certified counseling prior to applying for a HECM loan.

 *Not tax advice, consult a tax professional